wbdill/Python-DuckDB_notebook_exporter/README.md

 The Jupyter notebooks in the repo allow you to export SQL code from DuckDB UI notebooks in either JSON format (how it is stored internally in a DuckDB database) or SQL format with line comments between each SQL cell.

-**NOTE**: You must terminate any duckdb -ui sessions before using these exporter utilites because any existing ui session will have a lock on the duckdb database that stores the notebooks and their queries.
+**NOTE**: You must terminate any duckdb -ui sessions before using these exporter utilites because any existing ui session will have a lock on the duckdb database that stores the notebooks and their sql cells.

 ## First Time Use